sagemath/trac_to_gh/Issue 9264.md

 Successfully installed ecl-10.4.1
 }}}

-Maxima 5.20.1.p1 will *not* build on this platform, but such a problem is not related to this ticket, and appears it might be an incorrect flag given in the source (-Wl,-G instead of -shared).
+Maxima 5.20.1.p1 will '''not''' build on this platform, but such a problem is not related to this ticket, and appears it might be an incorrect flag given in the source (-Wl,-G instead of -shared).
 This is documented at #9099

 ## Testing on sage.math (Linux), 64-bit.
 {{{